Aware Senior Care Blog

-Home Health?
-Home Care?
+Home Health and Home Care?
 The excitement of going home is immediately replaced with the anxiety of what kind of care will be needed at home.
 What kind of care is available and what are the differences between them?

 By Larissa Pourron, RN